sagemath/trac_to_gh/Issue 5879.md

 # Issue 5879: [with patch, needs review] Added crystal of letters for type E

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5879

 Original creator: aschilling